ShandiLin/pymicro-flask/README.md

     * Check [`docker/docker-compose.yml`](docker/docker-compose.yml) for the deployment setting.
     * Also [`uwsgi-dogstatsd`](https://github.com/Datadog/uwsgi-dogstatsd) plugin is used for sending information of every uwsgi worker.
 * If `$PYMICRO_SEND_METRICS` is `false`, [`prometheus/client_python`](https://github.com/prometheus/client_python) is used to dispatch metrics to `/metrics` path.
 Prometheus can pull metrics from `http://HOST:PORT/metrics`.
-    * Web Service and Metrics Service serve in same port, which should be only used for testing.
+    * Web Service and Metrics Service serve in same port, which should be only used for testing (if there's more than one uwsgi worker, the GET requests to `http://HOST:PORT/metrics` will response with metrics count by one of the uwsgi worker, which is not the total count number).
     * Metrics defined by application only.

 Metric update logic: [`pymicro_flask/server/metrics.py`](pymicro_flask/server/metrics.py).<br/>